A theoretical basis for MEV: Blockchain model

-To measure the effectiveness of an attack to a contract, one must be able to estimate the \emph{wealth} of the adversary before and after the attack.
-Defining the wealth of $\pmvA$ in $\sysS$ as the sum of all the tokens in $\wal{\pmvA}{\sysS}$ would be inaccurate, since in practice different tokens have different values.
-To take token values into account, we assume a function $\wealth{}{} \in \finwalU \rightarrow \Nat$ which, given a wallet $\wmvA$, determines its \emph{wealth} $\wealth{}{}\wmvA$.
-We just require that this function is additive on wallets. \footnote{Note that the wealth of $\pmvA$ in $\sysS$ only depends on $\pmvA$'s wallet, neglecting the other parts of the state.
-This ensures that two actors with the same tokens have the same wealth.
-Another consequence is that wealth is insensitive to price fluctuations: this is not an issue for MEV, since a MEV attack happens in a single block, where the token prices can be assumed to be constant.}
+Measuring the effect of an attack to a contract requires to estimate the \emph{wealth} of the adversary before and after the attack.
+To account for the fact that different token types can have different prices, we assume an additive function $\wealth{}{}$ that, given a wallet $\wmvA$, determines its \emph{wealth} $\wealth{}{}\wmvA$. \footnote{Note that $\pmvA$'s wealth only depends on $\pmvA$'s wallet, neglecting other parts of the state.
+As a result, actors with the same tokens have the same wealth, and wealth is insensitive to price fluctuations.
+This is because our notion of MEV is designed to capture attacks occurring in a \emph{single} block.
+We discuss long-range attacks in~\Cref{sec:limitations}.}